Benefits of a Modern Home Design

 - In addition to having fresh air it is important to pay attention to the contents of the materials used, for this reason Method Homes uses plywood sheathing and only materials that have NAUF, no added urea formaldehyde as well as low and no VOC adhesives and paints.

-- Windows and Doors are an integral part of the thermal envelope and it is therefore important to incorporate high performance options.
+- Windows and Doors are an integral part of the thermal envelope so incorporating high performance options is a must.

-- Windows are measured with the inverse of the walls R value called U values, the lower the U value the higher the R value and the better insulated the door or window is.
+- Measured with the inverse of the walls R value called U values, the lower the U value the higher the R value and the better insulated the door or window is.

-- Another strategy is to incorporate windows with varying solar heat gain coefficients, SHGC, depending on the orientation and the energy modeling.
+- Incorporate windows with varying solar heat gain coefficients, SHGC.

 - Passive solar design